Sexual jihad: Allegations

 According to the British tabloid the Daily Mirror, there were reports in 2014 that Islamic State in Iraq and the Levant (ISIL) fighters told families to "hand over [their] daughters for sex".
 It said that "leaflets in the captured cities of Mosul and Tikrit [in Iraq] claim the women—virgins or not—must join jihad (...) and cleanse themselves by sleeping with militants.
 Those that refuse to do so are violating God's will, it is claimed, and will be beaten or killed."
-It has also been suggested that Sunni women from Australia, the United Kingdom and Malaysia have voluntarily joined ISIL as comfort women.
+The Malaysian Insider reported in August 2014 that Sunni women from Australia, the United Kingdom and Malaysia had voluntarily joined ISIL as comfort women.
 In June 2014, Egyptian daily newspaper Al-Masry Al-Youm mentioned that a Kuwaiti television show Kuwait wa al-Nas had reported that activists on social media were circulating reports about ISIL putting up posters calling on the people of Mosul to bring them their unmarried girls to participate in "marriage jihad".
 The statement was not independently verified by either Al-Masry Al-Youm or by Kuwait wa al-Nas.

-In December 2014, the Iraqi Ministry of Human Rights announced that one member of ISIL had killed at least 150 females in Fallujah, including pregnant women, who refused to participate in sexual jihad.
+In December 2014, the Iraqi Ministry of Human Rights announced that one member of ISIL had killed at least 150 females in Fallujah, including pregnant women, who refused to participate in what the Iraqi government called sexual jihad.
 No images have surfaced of the massacre, and no one has been able to independently verify it.
 France24 found that the photo which was used to illustrate the story was fake, originating in an unrelated Libyan context the previous year.

 In August 2015, a Kurdistan Democratic Party spokesperson claimed that ISIL had executed 19 women who refused to participate in "sexual jihad".